 In versions before Jenkins 2.214 and Jenkins LTS 2.222.1, when the Enable Security checkbox is checked, users can log in with a username and password in order to perform operations not available to anonymous users.
 Which operations require users to log in depends on the chosen authorization strategy and its configuration; by default anonymous users have no permissions, and logged in users have full control.
 The "Enable Security" checkbox should always be enabled for any non-local (test) Jenkins environment.

-The Enable Security section of the web UI allows a Jenkins administrator to enable, configure, or disable key security features which apply to the entire Jenkins environment.
+The "Configure Global Security" section of the web UI allows a Jenkins administrator to enable, configure, or disable key security features which apply to the entire Jenkins environment.

 Jenkins can use a TCP port to communicate with inbound (formerly known as “JNLP”) agents, such as Windows-based agents.
 As of Jenkins 2.0, by default this port is disabled.

 For administrators wishing to use inbound TCP agents, the two port options are:

 Random: The TCP port is chosen at random to avoid collisions on the Jenkins master.
 The downside to randomized ports is that they are chosen during the boot of the Jenkins master, making it difficult to manage firewall rules allowing TCP traffic.

 Fixed: The port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins master.
 This makes it easier to manage firewall rules allowing TCP-based agents to connect to the master.

 Access Control is the primary mechanism for securing a Jenkins environment against unauthorized usage.
 Two facets of configuration are necessary for configuring Access Control in Jenkins: